Controlled KK-theory, and a Milnor exact sequence: Alternative cycles for controlled -theory

 \subsection{Matricial representations of controlled $KK$-groups}

 In this subsection we give a formulation of controlled $KK$-theory in terms of matrices, which is perhaps closer to standard formulations of elementary $C^*$-algebra $K$-theory.
-Although our main definitions are more convenient for establishing the theory (particularly with regard to the topology on $KK$), this definition will make computations easier in our subsequent applications.
+Although the definitions in the main body of the paper are more convenient for establishing the theory (particularly with regard to the topology on $KK$), this definition will make computations easier in some subsequent applications \cite{Willett:2021te}.

 For a representation $\pi:A\to \LL(E)$ we use the amplifications $1_{M_n}\otimes \pi:A\to M_n(\LL(E))$ to identify $A$ with a (diagonal) $C^*$-subalgebra of $M_n(\LL(E))$ for all $n$.

 \begin{definition} Let $A$ be unital, and let $\pi:A\to \LL(E)$ be a unital representation.
 Let $\K(E)^+$ be the unitization of $\K(E)$.